 If you want to send your loved one a message or letter on a ward in one of our hospitals, please email your message to email@example.com or speak to someone in our friendly team on 01623 676189.

 You may also wish to attach a photograph in your email.
 Please try to keep your email to two pages if possible and try not to include more than two images.

-Our Family Liaison team will then print your message (and photographs, if emailed) and deliver it to your loved one on the ward.
+Our Sherwood volunteers will then print your message (and photographs, if emailed) and deliver it to your loved one on the ward.
 When getting in touch with us, please remember to include your loved one's full name, date of birth, ward they are on (if known), and any special requirements (for example large print).

 It is not unusual to find it difficult to cope with a diagnosis of a physical health problem (whether long term or short term) and to find it hard to adjust to life afterwards.
 For more wellbeing resources click here.